gagan-iitb/CS550/Prog_Assignments/Asg4_dataset/Readme.md

 The dataset
 Train: Class 0 images are in directories 0_x and Class 1 images are in directories 1_x
-Test: Will be posted soon
+Test: zip filed begin with test